giros-dit/containerlab-telemetry-testbed/README.md

 ### Creation of YANG-Push subscriptions to telemetry data through the NETCONF protocol

 In this testbed, YANG-Push subscriptions can be triggered to telemetry data from the Cisco IOS XE CSR1000V network devices, which support YANG data modeling, via the NETCONF protocol.
 A NETCONF client Python library called [`ncclient`](https://github.com/ncclient/ncclient) is used.
 This library allows to create dynamic susbcription to YANG modeled data by means of RPC operations in order to receive notifications.
-The subscription can be of the _on-change_ type or _periodic_ type, and depending on the data to subscribe to, one type of subscription or another will be accepted (see the [Known limitations of YANG-Push](#known-limitations-of-yang-push) section for more details).
+The subscription can be of the _on-change_ type or _periodic_ type, and depending on the data to subscribe to, one type of subscription or another will be accepted (see the [Known limitations about YANG-Push](#known-limitations-about-yang-push) section for more details).

 There is a simple Python script `ncclient-scripts/csr-r1-create-subscription.py` that allows you to make on-change or periodic subscriptions to an XPath of a specific YANG model for the Cisco IOS XE CSR1000V `r1` node.
 The script allows parameterizing the XPath, subscription type and subscription period in the case of periodic subscriptions.